Frontline Club: History

 The Frontline Club opened in 2003.
-It was founded by surviving members of Frontline News TV, a cooperative of freelance cameramen formed during the chaos of the Romanian revolution in 1989.
+It was co-founded by Vaughan & Pranvera Smith, surviving members of Frontline News TV, a cooperative of freelance cameramen formed during the chaos of the Romanian revolution in 1989.

 It specialized in war reporting for television.
 Vaughan Smith, one of two surviving founders of Frontline News TV, turned the operation into a club, offering a meeting place for those who believe in independent journalism, as well as to honour dead colleagues.
 It also aims to lobby for better support for the freelance journalistic community.

-The clubroom has a display of relics drawn from the history of war reporting since the Crimean War.
+The clubroom has a display of relics drawn from the history of war reporting.
 Cabinets show personal items, some with shell still embedded, that have stopped a bullet and saved a journalist's life.
 The walls of the Frontline Club display examples of war photography and artwork.

 In December 2010 Vaughan and Pranvera offered Julian Assange of WikiLeaks their private home, Ellingham Hall, in Norfolk as an address for bail.
 Assange had been staying at the club for two months.

 In 2019 the club launched Frontline Freelance Register for freelance journalists and reporters operating in war zones to help them with issues related to welfare, digital security and insurance.
 The register states on their website "The Frontline Freelance Register" (FFR) is open to international freelance journalists who are exposed to risk in their work and who adhere to our Code of Conduct.
 We aim to provide our members with representation and a sense of community."